Noman654/obelics_download/pipeline/OBELICS/README.md

 - In most of the scripts s3 locations are hardcoded with prefix `s3://llm-spark/` as it was hardcoded in original pipeline
 - We are giving all the scripts that were used for the creation of OBELICS, with numbers indicating the chronology.

+### Important Notes
-Note - Data gets exploded after each step
+- Data gets exploded after each step
+- In the metadata (Common Crawl index files) keys are not same, so we might have to modify some of the index files while preparing batches
 ## Metadata Preparation Steps

 - To enable parallel data processing, we must partition the CC index data into numerous batches.
 Each batch should be saved as a Hugging Face dataset in an S3 location such as `s3://llm-spark/multi_modal/commoncrawl/webdocs/dataset/{batch_id}/ (this is an illustrative location)`.